autowarefoundation/autoware/ros/src/sensing/drivers/camera/packages/baumer/README.md

 ## Baumer Package

 This package allows to obtain an image stream from Baumer cameras.
-It was testes successfully on a VLG22C.
+It was tested successfully on a VLG22C.

 ### Requirements